revathykrishnan000/Revathy_Krishnan-NHSBSA/readMe.md

 * ChromeDriver:The tool automatically downloads the necessary browser drivers

 ### 📦 Build Commands
+Download the zip file and extract to a location

+Navigate to your project directory in your terminal (eg: Documents\Revathy_Krishnan-NHSBSA-main\Revathy_Krishnan-NHSBSA-main)

 To compile the project and create the executable JAR file:

 * Clean and Install (skipping tests):

-mvn clean install -Dmaven.test.skip=true
-This command will build the project and package it into an executable JAR (e.g., NHSJobsAutomation-1.0.jar) in the target/ directory, without running the tests during the build process.
+Open command line and run mvn clean install -Dmaven.test.skip=true This command will build the project and package it into an executable JAR (e.g., NHSJobsAutomation-1.0.jar) in the target directory, without running the tests during the build process.

 * 🏃 Running Tests (Development Workflow)